cfoust/cy/docs/src/quick-start/switching.md

 `cy` allows you to quickly jump between panes using a built-in fuzzy finder.
 Try it out by hitting {{bind :root ctrl+a ;}}, which presents you with a list of all of the running panes.

-The controls should be familiar to you if you have ever used a fuzzy finder:
+The controls should be familiar to you if you have ever used [fzf](https://github.com/junegunn/fzf):

 - Typing filters the list.
 - Use <kbd>ctrl+j</kbd> and <kbd>ctrl+k</kbd> (or the arrow keys) to move up and down.